knightofdemons/Destiny-2-TeamInventory/setup-local.md

 ### Previous Fixes:

 ### Latest Fixes:

+6. **Exotic Item Acquisition Status Fix - Revert to Old Working Approach**:
+   - **Problem**: User reported "probelm persists. maybe check if any functions are still using the old system. it still looks to me like only the weapons/armor is available that is also in the inventory. the old code did a little workaround to get this working"
+   - **Fix**:
+     - **Reverted to Old Working Logic**: Removed the safety check `if (userDB['Definitions']['item'].collectibleID[i] > 0)` and the `else` block that treated items without collectible data as available
+     - **Direct Access Approach**: Now directly accessing `cP.collectibles[userDB['Definitions']['item'].collectibleID[i]].state` without any safety checks, exactly as the old code did
+     - **Old Code Reference**: Based on the working implementation from `Archive/31-12-2021/js/functions.js` where the logic was `var checkState = cP.collectibles[itemDefinitions.collectibleID[i]].state;`
+     - **Collection Status Logic**: Maintained the correct odd/even logic where even numbers = obtained, odd numbers = not obtained
+   - **Files**: `Dev/js/functions.js` (exotic weapons and exotic armor sections in `generatePlayerHTML`)
+   - **Result**: Implements the "little workaround" the user mentioned that made the collection status work correctly in the old version

 5. **Critical UI State and Translation Fixes**:
    - **Problem**: User reported "somethign went wrong, now the FT-view is visible on the mainpage. keep the buttons to add players manually in one line. translation is not working in the loadingscreen (maybe check all files again? especially the loadingmanager, it probably needs a parameter for the language). seems like still the english definitions-json is pulled when i select a different language = not working"